-The remuneration sentiment index score for December is 8.9%.
-This represents a decrease of 9 percentage points compared to last month’s figure, indicating a less positive sentiment around remuneration this month.
+The remuneration sentiment index score for January is 12.5%.
+This represents an increase of over 3 percentage points compared to last month’s figure, indicating a more positive sentiment around remuneration this month.

-When considering the overall remuneration and jobs market, responses about sentiment showed a more positive view of the market with 21% of the participating organisations reporting that sentiment was better than the last six months, 71% felt it was the same as the last six months, and 7% reported that sentiment was worse than in the last six months.
+When considering the overall remuneration and jobs market, responses about sentiment showed a similar view of the market with 19% of the participating organisations reporting that sentiment was better than the last six months, 69% felt it was the same as the last six months, and 13% reported that sentiment was worse than in the last six months.

 Remuneration Sentiment Index

 Source: Mercer's remuneration sentiment survey

 Mercer clients were polled in January 2019 using three questions related to how they viewed the remuneration and jobs market for the previous six months, and then how they expect the next six months to be.
 Responses to these questions were collated and used to calculate the overall remuneration sentiment index.